-The City of Wood Dale and VFW Tioga Post #2149 will be honoring our veterans who gave the ultimate sacrifice for their country with a parade and memorial service on Monday, May 29th, 2017.
+The City of Wood Dale and VFW Tioga Post #2149 will be honoring our veterans who gave the ultimate sacrifice for their country with a parade and memorial service on Memorial Day.
 The parade will begin at 11:00 am at Addison Road and Elizabeth Drive and end at Veteran’s Memorial Park, 269 W. Irving Park Road.
 At the conclusion of the parade, a short memorial service will be held on the grounds of the Veteran’s Memorial.

-On Elizabeth Drive between Addison and Wood Dale Road
+Staging at 10 am on Elizabeth Drive between Addison and Wood Dale Road.